Crowdfunding for Business – A Complete Guide

 ⏱ Reading Time: 9 minutes

 Beginnings are tough.
 Whether you are just starting your company or developing a new product or a feature, the first few steps in the unknown can be overwhelming.

 Will the company be successful?
 How are your customers going to react to your new product?
 Will you have enough funds to keep up the pace?

-When it comes to startups and small businesses, regardless of how high or low the fund’s streams are – crowdfunding is a must.
+When it comes to startups and small businesses, regardless of how high or low the fund streams are – crowdfunding is fequently a must.
 In this article we are guiding you through tips and tricks of crowdfunding for businesses and start-ups!

 What is Crowdfunding for Business?

 Crowdfunding, as its very name explains, is online-based, money-raising concept people and businesses use to kickstart their projects and businesses at the early stages.

 The concept is simple: offer an idea that people would love to support and launch it on one of many crowdfunding platforms.
 Follow the reward-based system and create a small-dollar contribution opportunity for your supporters.
 In case you get a lot of people to buy in, your idea will be supported and your goal achieved.

 Thankfully, we’re in the digital era where it’s possible to invest in exciting product ideas, projects and business goals online.
-Total transaction value in the Crowdfunding segment is estimated at $8,537.3m in 2020, but according to The Alternative Board (TAB) Small Business Pulse Survey, less than 1% of business owners surveyed have used business crowdfunding or thought about using it.
+Total transaction value in the Crowdfunding segment is estimated to reach US$1,053.7m in 2021 but according to The Alternative Board (TAB) Small Business Pulse Survey, less than 1% of business owners surveyed have used business crowdfunding or thought about using it.

 However, these numbers are changing with more and more businesses drifting away from traditional capital raising and turning to some of the most popular crowdfunding sites such as Kickstarter or Indiegogo.

 Using intelligent marketing, a small business can not only raise funds for their goals but also reach hundreds, even thousands of potential early bird supporters.
 They will become their core marketing tools in the future.